 - If the animals show any signs of disturbance (vigilance etc.), it is best to move away from the animals before they leave the area.
 It is recommended to behave calmly in the boat at all times and to avoid speaking loudly in the presence of wild animals.

-- Seals are curious animals and often chose to approach humans.
-To get an even better view, binoculars are recommended
+- Seals are curious animals and often choose to approach humans.
+To get an even better view, binoculars and telephoto lenses are recommended

 - You should never feed wild animals.
-Feeding wild animals may be harmful to them and may have a negative effect on their natural behavior.
+Feeding wild animals may be harmful to them and may have a negative effect on their natural behaviour.

 - You may photograph the animals, but avoid using the flash on the camera.

 - Do not throw anything over board.
-Remember to leave the environment and nature as you entered it.
-Garbage should be thrown away in garbage cans and not in the nature!
+Remember to leave the environment as you entered it.
+Garbage should be thrown away in garbage cans and not in the wild!

 - If you witness harassment of wild animals in the area, please contact the Icelandic Seal center